Backflow Contamination Prevention – A Guide

 Swimming pools, washing tubs, and service sinks are all places where pollutants can enter your drinking water through the end of a hose.
 Allow at least a one-inch gap between the end of a hose and a source of potential contamination.
 Install a hose connection vacuum breaker on both indoor and outdoor threaded taps, and advise your neighbours to do the same.

 For your backflow prevention needs and concerns, you may call us at 778-397-4850 or have an online appointment with one of our licensed plumbers.
-Here at Shaul’s, we are readily available to attend to all your plumbing needs and emergencies.
+Here at Shaul’s Plumbing and Heating Ltd, we are readily available to attend to all your plumbing needs and emergencies.